Photo source: Socialmediatoday.com

 Photo source: Linkedin.com

 Android is infamous for slow updates, from fragmenting to crawling download speeds.
-To answer this issue, Google has moved its essential apps to the Google Play Store.
+To answer this issue, Google has moved its leading apps to the Google Play Store.
 Meaning being able to update them piecemeal so an entire OS update isn’t needed anymore.

 iOS Devices allow updates whenever available.
 The only issue is that Apple holds off on major updates during its OS update every year, instead of releasing it as it comes out.
-The iOS 8.0 update angered a lot of people on the internet/Twitter-verse as it needed a LOT of space.
+The iOS 8.0 update riled a lot of people on the internet/Twitter-verse as it needed a LOT of space.
 There was an even an article made that showed all the reactions and comments about that update.

 If you appreciate on-time and small updates, iOS may not be the one for you and pick Android.
 On the flipside, if you find this tedious and prefer one-time big-time updates, go iOS.